Pakistan promises full probe into airliner crash

 The Boeing 737-200 was more than 27 years old, according to AviationSafety.net.

-Prime Minister Yusuf Raza Gilani, speaking outside the hospital earlier, said: “Until investigations are completed, we cannot jump to any conclusions.”
+Prime Minister Yusuf Raza Gilani, speaking outside the hospital, said: “Until investigations are completed, we cannot jump to any conclusions.”

 Bhoja Air started flights in 1993 but suspended operations eight years later because of financial problems.
 It resumed domestic flights only last month.